eduardo-melo/k-means-clustering/README.md

 # k-means-clustering
-Implementation of the k-means clustering algorithm
+K-means clustering algorithm on top of Mahout+Hadoop